 - Log-ins for all necessary systems, including the employee portal and training

-How Do Onboarding Packs Enhance the Employee Experience?
+How Do Onboarding Packs Enhance the Employee Experience in 2026?

 Onboarding packs enhance the employee experience by: